Pie Warmer Hire: Keeping Hot Food at Temperature for Events

 Operators should follow these procedures:

 • Monitor temperature: Use a calibrated probe thermometer to check the core temperature of the food periodically.
+Record these readings in a daily logbook to demonstrate compliance with hygiene regulations.

 Pie Warmer vs. Alternative Catering Equipment